Kyra15/CAC25-26/README.md

 - figure out how to host this lol

 BUGS:
-- need to tell next button when to stop and turn into the finish button (should take you back to the home screen)
+- need to tell next button when to stop and turn into the finish button (should show the "end" part of the json and then take you back to the home screen after hitting the finished button (orange))

 Bonus:
 - make ui better :( need to get someone to look over it and help me
 - dark mode (for mandi)
-- smooth out some of the transitions (timing issures)